Interactive Lighting Missing in Modern VFX

 ABOVE AND BELOW : Ralph McQuarrie’s Bible illustration of the Ark of the Covenant as seen in Raiders of the Lost Ark, 1981.

-Well, I mean that for nearly three thousand years man has been searching for the lost ark.
+For nearly 3000 years man has been searching for the lost ark.
 It’s not something to be taken lightly.
 No one knows its secrets.
 It’s like nothing you’ve ever gone after before.

 — Denholm Elliott as Dr. Marcus Brody, Raiders of the Lost Ark, 1981.
 Story by George Lucas and Philip Kaufman.
 Screenplay by Lawrence Kasdan.
 Directed by Steven Spielberg.
 Visual effects by Industrial Light & Magic.
 Set design by Norman Reynolds.